Amateur Radio Station K9DUR

 Middletown, NJ

 In early 1969, I was transferred to New York City.
 Since I was back in the 2nd call district, I applied for the non-Novice version of my original call sign.
 In those days, the only way you could be assigned a specific call sign was to be a previous holder of the call.
-The only other ways to get a different call was to move to another call district or upgrade to Extra and request a 1x2 call.
+The only other ways to get a different call were to move to a different call district or upgrade to Amateur Extra and request a 1x2 call.

 K9DUR